yzh119/pytorch-monitor/README.md

 # Training Monitor
-A naive tool to visualize the training process with the help of [chart.js](http://www.chartjs.org/).
+A naive tool to visualize training process with the help of [chart.js](http://www.chartjs.org/).

 ## Requirements